Skip to main content

 What factors affect the value of a scarring claim?

-The main factors are: location (facial and visible scars are worth more), severity (raised or discolored scars are worth more), age (younger people live longer with the scar), whether the scar limits function, and whether additional surgery can improve it.
+The main factors are: location (facial and visible scars are worth more), severity (raised or discolored scars are worth more), scar type (keloids are harder to treat than hypertrophic scars), age (younger people live longer with the scar), whether the scar limits function, and the projected cost of future revision procedures documented by a plastic surgeon.

 Why are facial scars worth more than body scars?